-It’s also their weakness as several products are on the market that absorb moisture from the slug’s underbelly, preventing them from travelling over the product.
+It’s also their weakness as several products are on the market that absorbs moisture from the slug’s underbelly, preventing them from travelling over the product.

 Slugless is a 100% organic slug pellet that once laid over a surface, will absorb moisture from slugs that attempt to travel over it.
 The slugs hate this product and will avoid it.

 This natural slug repellent is made from straw and nothing else – no nasty chemicals.
 Slug Gone will not harm pets, wild animals or children.

 The product comes in bag sizes of 1, 3.5, 5, 10 and 20 litres, with the smaller bags suitable for plant pots and the larger bags ideal for flowerbeds and patches.

 Once laid in the garden, these pellets will gradually break down over the course of the year and eventually act as a feed for the soil.
 Slug Gone is even approved by the UK’s Soil Association, a charity organisation working towards a fertiliser-free and organic future.

 This slug repellent also acts as a soil mulch, suppressing weeds and keeping sunlight off the soil, so it stays moist for longer.

 Use Slug Gone in: Flowerbeds, vegetable patches, pots, planters and baskets.